sap-tutorials/btp-dev-guidance/tutorials/remote-service-deploy-to-cf/remote-service-deploy-to-cf.md

 - How to connect to your SAP S/4HANA Cloud system.
 - How to extend the existing MTA build file with the settings for SAP S/4HANA Cloud extension service.
-- How to test the application.
+- How to test the application with your SAP S/4HANA Cloud system.

 ## Prerequisites